 A service from Google that searches the full text of books that Google has scanned and stored in its digital database.
 Depending on copyright restrictions, you may only be able to preview a small portion of the book.

-Search Tips for Using the Vassar Library Catalog
+Search Tips for Using the Vassar Library Search

 When you find a book of interest,